QUB-ARM-STM32/pqm4/README.md

     ![Output](./Images/Output.png)

-    The output may like strange that is becuase it is designed to be used with the testing framework included.
+    The output may like strange that is because it is designed to be used with the testing framework included.

 ### Running Tests